On the equality of periods of Kontsevich-Zagier: Introduction

-\begin{probintro}[Generalized Hilbert 3rd problem for rational polyhedra, Problem~\ref{prob:genHilbert1}] Let $P_1$ and $P_2$ be two rational polyhedra in $\RR^d$ equipped respectively by two piecewise algebraic volume forms $\omega_1$ and $\omega_2$ such that $\int_{P_1}\omega_1=\int_{P_2}\omega_2$.
-Can we pass from an integral to the other one only by rational polyhedra scissors-congruence and rational polyhedra transformations? \end{probintro}
+\begin{conj}[\PL-GKZ-conjecture] Let $P_1$ and $P_2$ be two rational polyhedra in $\RR^d$ equipped respectively with two piecewise algebraic volume forms $\omega_1$ and $\omega_2$ such that $\int_{P_1}\omega_1=\int_{P_2}\omega_2$.
+Then, we can pass from one integral to the other one only by rational polyhedra scissors-congruences and rational polyhedra transformations. \end{conj}

-The plan of the paper is as follows: We introduce in Section~\ref{sec:reformulation} a first discussion about the nature of the Stokes formula in the original formulation of the Kontsevich-Zagier period conjecture, as well as its possible replacement by the \emph{Fubini} and \emph{Newton-Leibniz} formula as allowed operations in the conjecture.
-Then we present a geometric problem asking for a minimal set of relations between volumes of compact semi-algebraic sets, which follows the spirit of the Kontsevich-Zagier period conjecture (Problem~\ref{prob:geometric_KZ}).
+The plan of the paper is as follows: we introduce in Section~\ref{sec:reformulation} a first discussion about the nature of Stokes's formula in the original formulation of the Kontsevich-Zagier period conjecture and its possible replacement by the \emph{Fubini} and \emph{Newton-Leibniz} formulas as allowed operations.
+Then, following the spirit of Kontsevich-Zagier's period conjecture, we present a geometric problem dealing about the smaller class of operations which relates compact semi-algebraic sets of equal volume (the GKZ-conjecture).

-Based on the fact that any compact semi-algebraic set is triangulable, we are able to give in Section~\ref{sec:SAStoPL} an analogue to the previous problem in piecewise linear (\PL) geometry: the generalized Hilbert's third problem for rational polyhedra (Problem~\ref{prob:genHilbert}).
-In this case, the rules of transformation between rational polyhedra are of more combinatorial nature.
-Some known partial results of the generalized Hilbert third problem are given in Section~\ref{sec:about}, specially in the case of different polyhedra possessing the same volume with respect to the canonical volume form.
+Based on the fact that any compact semi-algebraic set is (semi-algebraically) triangulable, we formulate in Section~\ref{sec:SAStoPL} an analogue of the GKZ-conjecture in \PL-geometry: the generalized Hilbert's third problem for rational polyhedra (the \PL-GKZ-conjecture).
+In this case, the rules of transformation between rational polyhedra have more combinatorial nature.
+Some known (partial) results on the generalized Hilbert third problem are discussed in Section~\ref{sec:about}, specially in the case of different polyhedra with equal volume with respect to the canonical volume form.
 In particular, we emphasize here the case of convex polyhedra.

-Finally, we discuss in Section~\ref{sec:KZconj_conclu} how the previously introduced results can give a first schema to prove the Kontsevich-Zagier conjecture and also find some obstructions.
+Finally, we discuss in Section~\ref{sec:KZconj_conclu} how the different problems, results and obstructions presented in this article outline a first scheme for either proving the geometric Kontsevich-Zagier conjecture or finding a potential counterexample.